-- 59. Time Periods.
-The time periods referred to may be extended by the ICIM Director for as long as is strictly necessary to ensure the full and proper processing of Requests.
-To do so, the ICIM Director will submit the rationale for such an extension and the proposed new deadline for completion for consideration by the Board or the Donors Committee by short procedure.
-Management and the Requesters will be promptly notified of any extension, and the extension will be posted on the Public Registry. - 60.
-Outreach Activities.
+- 59. TIME PERIODS.
+The time periods referred to may be exceptionally extended by the ICIM Director for as long as is strictly necessary to ensure the full and proper processing of Requests.
+To do so, the ICIM Director will submit the rationale for such an extension and the proposed new deadline for completion for consideration by the Board (or the Donors Committee) by Short Procedure.
+Management and the Requesters will be promptly notified of any extension, and the extension will be recorded in the Public Registry. - 60.
+OUTREACH ACTIVITIES.
 The ICIM Office has a mandate to conduct public outreach throughout Latin America and the Caribbean.
 The ICIM Director will develop and implement an outreach strategy to inform civil society.
 The ICIM Director will coordinate with other Bank offices and units to ensure that information about the Mechanism is integrated into Bank activities and publications designed to promote information about the institution.
-Bank Management will support the ICIM's efforts to publicize the ICIM. - 61.
-Publications.
+Management will support the ICIM's efforts to publicize the Mechanism. - 61.
+PUBLICATIONS.
 The ICIM Director will prepare an annual report describing the Mechanism's activities during the previous year, including a description of Requests received and the outcome of the Requests, and follow-up of the ICIM process.
 The annual report may also discuss lessons learned, trends, and systemic issues, and provide recommendations on preventing noncompliance and other advice that stems directly from ICIM cases.
-The annual report will be submitted to the Bank's Board for information, and made available to the public through its website.
-The ICIM will also maintain an interactive website, on which it will disseminate other publications relevant to its work such as brochures, case studies, and best practices. - 62.
-Public Registry.
+The annual report will be sent to the Board for information.
+The ICIM will also maintain an interactive website, on which it will disseminate the annual report and other publications relevant to its work such as brochures, case studies, and best practices.

+- 62. PUBLIC REGISTRY.
 The Mechanism will maintain a virtual Public Registry that will provide up-to-date information on Requests submitted to the Mechanism and their processing, and will include the publication of the public documents provided for under this Policy. - 63.
-Languages.
+LANGUAGES.
 All ICIM reports will be published in Spanish and English.
 When a Request is from a Portuguese- or French-speaking country, the reports will also be issued in the relevant language.
 In the case of outreach materials, the ICIM will produce versions in the Bank's four official languages. - 64.
-Legal Matters.
-If requested by the ICIM Director, the IDB Legal Department will provide legal information and advice regarding the Bank's rights and obligations in relation to a specific Bank-Financed Operation at issue in a Request, or regarding the interpretation of this Policy or other Bank policies.
-Except with regard to the Bank's rights and obligations, the ICIM Director may also, at any time, seek external legal advice on Request-related issues as they arise.
+LEGAL MATTERS.
+If requested by the ICIM Director, the IDB Legal Department will provide legal information and advice regarding the Bank's rights and obligations in relation to a specific Bank-Financed Operation at issue in a Request, or regarding the interpretation of Relevant Operational Policies.
+Except with regard to the Bank's rights and obligations, the ICIM Director may also, at any time, seek external legal advice on Request-related issues as they arise. - 65.
+CONFLICTS OF INTEREST.
+When any official of the ICIM has been previously involved in the planning, appraisal, implementation, or evaluation of a project that comes before the ICIM, said official will recuse him or herself from working on that Request and will notify the ICIM Director immediately of any conflict.
+If the ICIM Director is potentially in conflict of interest, he or she will immediately inform the Board, recuse him or herself, and assign a team member to work on the Request. - 66.
+BUDGET.
+The ICIM Director is responsible for preparing and managing the ICIM budget and will submit an annual request for resources to the Board, including any request for contingency funds pursuant to the projected work plan.
+The Board will provide the budgetary resources necessary for the ICIM to carry out its activities according to this Policy.
+The ICIM Director will report to